cvonk/ESP32_wifi-connect/README.md

 ## Feedback

 I love to hear from you.
-Please use the usual Github mechanisms to contact me.
+Please use the Github discussion board to contact me.